Friedrichs Learning: Weak Solutions of Partial Differential Equations via Deep Learning: Friedrichs Minimax Formulation for Weak Solutions

 \section{Friedrichs Minimax Formulation for Weak Solutions}

-We shall first briefly review Friedrichs' system in a Hilbert space setting following \cite{ern2007,DPG2013}.
-We shall then devise and analyze Friedrichs minimax formulation for weak solutions as the foundation of Friedrichs learning.
+In this section, we shall first recall some standard notations frequently used later on.
+Then, briefly review Friedrichs' system in a Hilbert space setting \cite{Ern2007,Bui-Thanh2013}, followed by introducing and analyzing Friedrichs minimax formulation for weak solutions which is the foundation of Friedrichs learning.